YvesC1/Windows-server-homelab/README.md

 # 🖥️ Windows Server Home Lab — Active Directory Environment

-> A hands-on home lab simulating a corporate Active Directory environment using Windows Server 2022 and Windows 10 Enterprise on Proxmox VE.
+> A hands-on home lab simulating a corporate Active Directory environment using Windows Server 2022 and Windows 11 Pro on Proxmox VE.
 Built to develop practical IT administration skills in identity management, Group Policy, DNS/DHCP, and PowerShell automation.

 ---